-Guidance 2.6.2 Including multi-html Inline XBRL documents and multiple Inline XBRL document sets in taxonomy packages [last updated: July 2021]
+Guidance 2.6.2 Including multi-html Inline XBRL documents and multiple Inline XBRL document sets in taxonomyreport packages [last updated: July 2024August 2023]

-For multiple Inline XBRL documents within a taxonomy package it is recommended to follow the approach proposed in the Working Group Note on report packages.
+For multiple Inline XBRL documents within a single taxonomy ESEF report package, ESMA recommends that issuers follow the provisions of Report Packages 1.0 specification it is recommended to follow the approach proposed in the specification on report packages.
+ESMA recommends that software firms ensure that, in case of incompliance with the above specification, the official specification error codes are presented to issuers.

 Therefore, ESMA recommends software firms to ensure that: